Using the ECN Web Group Server

 Inside of the entity directory will be three types of directories:

-- A public_html or railsapp directory for all files that will be made publicly available by the web server,
+- A “public_html” directory for all files that will be made publicly available by the web server,

 The directory structure looks like this:

-Both Apache and Ruby-on-Rails runs as the user-ID of the entity - Any files stored in the public_html or railsapp directory will need to be readable by the entity's user-ID.
-For security purposes the top level directory, /web/groups/entity, is set to be accessible only by the entity's user-ID.
+Apache runs as the user-ID of the entity - Any files stored in the “public_html” directory will need to be readable by the entity's user-ID.
+For security purposes the top level directory, “/web/groups/entity”, is set to be accessible only by the entity's user-ID or group-ID.

-Apache serves up web pages based on the files stored in the /web/groups/entity/public_html directory, where entity is the name of the entity.
-Ruby-on-Rails serves up web pages based on the application development stored in /web/groups/entity/railsapp directory.
+Apache serves up web pages based on the files stored in the “/web/groups/entity/public_html” directory, where “entity” is the name of the entity.

 Web Page Management Hints

-The Engineering Web Cluster servers web pages out to the Internet based on the files and scripts stored in the public_html or railsapp directory.
+The Engineering Web Cluster servers web pages out to the Internet based on the files and scripts stored in the “public_html” directory.
 In order to update a web site, place the files into the right directory and check that the web page works successfully.

-Below are sections showing how to add files and adjust service by the Apache or by Ruby-on-Rails web server.
+Below are sections showing how to add files and adjust service by the Apache web server.